13-year-old killed by police after officers say teen fled and pointed replica handgun at them - KESQ

 A news conference about the incident ended early Saturday after tensions ran high.

-The conference was stopped several times after audience members audibly booed and interrupted the police chief and Utica mayor.
+The conference was stopped several times after audience members audibly booed and interrupted the police chief and Utica Mayor Michael P. Galime.

 An interpreter struggled to speak over repeated audience outbursts.